catocatocat0/Epaper-Conbadge/readme.md

 Digital EPaper conbadge utilizing a Waveshare 5.65in 7-Color EPaper screen.

-The code relies heavily on Waveshare's code and is modified and released under the MIT License.
+The code relies heavily on Waveshare's code (MIT License) and is modified and released under the MIT License.

-Publicly available 3D models are also utilized in the project.
+The 3D models provided are also under the MIT License.